pigeongcc/bears-detection/README.md

 ## Dataset Complement

 After inferencing, I noticed several mistaken and low-confidence detections.
-I decided to **complement** the dataset by adding images with similar scenarios, e.g. "a brown bear hid behind the tree".
+I decided to **complement** the dataset by adding images with similar scenarios, e.g. *"a brown bear hid behind the tree"*.
 In total, 20 * 3 = 60 new training samples were added to the dataset.

 For image generation, I used [a stable diffusion model](https://stablediffusionweb.com/).
 Probably, the same model was used to collect the competition dataset.
 To the eye, generated samples are very similar to the dataset ones.

 But that's not how the NNs work.
 I suppose the competition organizers added noise to the data to change its distribution, so that tricks like dataset complement wouldn't work well.

-But seems like supplemnting helped me to correct the mistakes.
+??? results

 Original test samples             |  Generated training samples :-------------------------:|:-------------------------: